 The American Optometric Association recommends taking a 15 minute break after 2 hours of device use.
 Following the 20-20-20 strategy (looking at objects 20 feet away for 20 seconds after 20 minutes of screen time) has also been shown to be an effective strategy for preventing Computer Vision Syndrome (CVS).
 But constantly reminding your child every 20 minutes to take an eye break can be taxing.
-Investing in parental management apps can help – plano prompts your child to take eye breaks in between his/her screen time to rest their eyes.
+Investing in parental management apps can help – plano parental control app prompts your child to take eye breaks in between his/her screen time to rest their eyes.

 2. Outdoor activities